Clinical Assistant Jobs at University of Florida with Visa Sponsorship

 Which visa types does University of Florida commonly use for Clinical Assistant roles?

 University of Florida sponsors several visa categories for Clinical Assistants depending on your nationality, role type, and career stage.
 H-1B is the most common for specialty occupation roles.
-J-1 is frequently used for clinical training and fellowship-adjacent positions.
-E-3 applies to Australian nationals, and TN covers eligible Canadian and Mexican professionals.
+J-1 visa is frequently used for clinical training and fellowship-adjacent positions.
+E-3 visa applies to Australian nationals, and TN visa covers eligible Canadian and Mexican professionals.
 F-1 OPT and CPT are available for students completing clinical rotations at UF-affiliated programs.
 EB-2 and EB-3 immigrant visas are available for longer-term permanent residence pathways.

 What qualifications are expected for Clinical Assistant roles at University of Florida?